mrocklin/mrocklin.github.io/code.md

 ### Projects started by me

+-   [LogPy](http://github.com/logpy/logpy): Logic programming in Python.
+An implementation of miniKanren.
 -   [APE](http://github.com/mrocklin/ape/): Static scheduling of
     array operations onto heterogeneous hardware.
 Wraps an MPI layer around the Theano project.
 Uses tompkins (see below) for